By Randall Parrish in 1907

 A Massacre by Apache

-At Taos were several troops of the Second Dragoons under Major Greer.
-The story of this outrage did not reach them for nearly two weeks, but upon its receipt the Major at once started out on a hard winter campaign in hope of rescuing the captives.
+At Taos, New Mexico were several troops of the Second Dragoons under Major Greer.
+The story of this outrage did not reach them for nearly two weeks, but upon its receipt, the Major at once started out on a hard winter campaign in hope of rescuing the captives.
 The soldiers had with them as guides several famous frontiersmen, Kit Carson, “Uncle Dick” Wootton, Joaquin Leroux, and Tom Tobin.

 This occurrence took from him all desire for further peace talk, and the fight was on.
 The troopers charged twice, killing and wounding more than a hundred Indians, but the chief escaped, and, when the soldiers finally captured the village, they found there the body of Mrs. White, yet warm, with three arrows in her breast.